1g0rb0hm/search.kak/README.md

 Simply select the text you would like to search for and run `:search`.

 You can then navigate from one match to the next using `n` as the search term is automatically stored in the default `/` search register.

+Another way of navigating to the previous/next match is via `:search-previous-match` and `search-next-match`.

 Each match is surrounded by a configurable number of context lines (see `search_context` option).